Rainbow-Dreamer/Ideal-Piano/User Manuals/English/Settings Manual.md

 midi_device_id: This parameter is the id of the midi device after it is connected to the midi device (e.g. midi keyboard)

-device_info_num: when you press shift to see current devices info, the number of devices info shows on the screen

-label_device_place: text position of the devices info

-label_device_font_size: font size of the devices info

-label_device_width: max width of the devices info

 language: the display language of the software, including main window buttons, chord names, messages and the window to choose MIDI files, currently only 'English' and 'Chinese' are supported